My First Time in Prison

 Participation in the Freedom Tails program is completely voluntary and is a valued privilege for the offenders.
 Several are on the waiting list to be trainers in the program.

 Not just any offender can be in Freedom Tails.
 To qualify for the program a potential trainer must have no infractions in the prison for a year.
-He also cannot have any child, animal, or domestic abuse charges on his record.
+In addition, he cannot have any child, animal, or domestic abuse charges on his record.

 The trainers use a grassy area outside the living units to train the dogs rain or shine.
-Nearby are 5 outdoor kennels with doghouses where the dogs are sometimes housed for short periods of time when the trainers are in an area, like the dining hall, where the dogs aren’t allowed.
+Nearby are 5 outdoor kennels with doghouses where they house the dogs for short periods of time when the trainers are in an area, like the dining hall, where the dogs aren’t allowed.

 Each dog wears a colored bandana that indicates their level of training and whether they can be approached by anyone other than their trainers: